 - 1. The treaty country.
 Generally, this must be the same treaty under which you claimed exemption from tax as a nonresident alien. - 2.
-The treaty article addressing the income. - 4.
+The treaty article addressing the income. - 3.
+The article number (or location) in the tax treaty that contains the saving clause and its exceptions. - 4.
 The type and amount of income that qualifies for the exemption from tax. - 5.
 Sufficient facts to justify the exemption from tax under the terms of the treaty article.